akshayranganath/akshayranganath.github.io/_posts/2016-11-4-quotes-from-book-the-phoenix-project.md

 layout: post
 title: Quotes from book - The Phoenix Project
 comment: true
+description: The Phoenix Project book is a good introduction to the approach of moving from traditional ops to devOps.
+This is my favorite set of devops quotes from the book.
 ---

 Over last 2 weeks, I read the book **The Phoenix Project: A Novel about IT, devops and helping business win**.
 It was an immensely readable book that explains the need, the role and concepts of DevOps but as a novel.
 It is a thriller of a story and a wonderful way to get introduced to the concept of DevOps.
 I'd highly recommend this book.